-Nothing says family Sunday dinner like a melt-in-your-mouth, fork tender Classic Family Pot Roast.
-Cooked low and slow with beef broth, red wine, savory seasonings, aromatics and plenty of dinner vegetables, this classic comfort food recipe has been gathering friends and families around the dinner table for more years than we can count!
+Nothing says Sunday dinner like a fork tender, classic Southern Pot Roast recipe.
+Cooked low and slow with beef broth, red wine, savory seasonings, aromatic herbs and plenty of dinner vegetables, this traditional comfort food has been gathering friends and families around the dinner table for more years than we can count!

-Nothing beats walking into a house flush with the comforting, rich aromas of a roast cooking in oven.
+Walking into a house flush with the rich aromas of a savory pot roast cooking in oven is about as good as it gets.
 For years, this was my Sunday “after church” memory.
-Mom would put it together before service, and it would cook, bubbling and simmering in all it’s braising juices and seasonings while we were gone.
-The thought of the welcoming smell alone would nudge and niggle each of us while we were away.
+Mom would put it together before we left for church, and it would cook, bubbling and simmering all morning.
+Just thinking about that roast at home would make it hard to sit through the whole service!

-Oddly enough, it had the same mouthwatering effect any night of the week my mom decided that we should all sit down to a dinner of potatoes and carrots and juicy slices of roast.
-Talk about comfort food.
-After a long day at school, when the weather was cold, when you just needed that extra something.
-I don’t know if there is anything quite as reassuring as the “welcome home” aromas of a pot roast made just right.
+After a long day at school, when the weather was cold, when you just needed that extra something, it always hit the spot.
+I don’t know if there is anything quite as reassuring as the “welcome home” aroma and taste of a pot roast made just right.